Saudi listing of Brotherhood as terrorist group complicates Gulf ties

 Political Islamists in the Gulf are puzzling over what the Saudi decree means in practical terms, at a time when the kingdom is toughening penalties for terrorism.

-The decree forbids anyone from supporting organisations ... "or showing their affiliation, or sympathy or holding meetings under its umbrella, whether within the kingdom or abroad".
+The decree forbids anyone from supporting organizations ... "or showing their affiliation, or sympathy or holding meetings under its umbrella, whether within the kingdom or abroad".

 Saudi Arabia, Bahrain and the UAE said they had acted against Qatar because it had reneged on a GCC agreement not to meddle in the internal affairs of member states.